Be on the lookout for emails and texts demanding payment.

 XSI's Cyber Range — I.C.E.
-(Integrated Cyber Environment) solution offers a virtual cyber defense environment designed to train cybersecurity professionals and decision makers in securing national military and civilian networks against all forms of cyber attacks.
+(Integrated Cyber Environment) solution offers a virtual cyber defense environment designed to train cybersecurity professionals and decision-makers in securing national military and civilian networks against all forms of cyberattacks.
 The range is an integral component of Xtreme Solutions’ comprehensive cyber defense solutions.

 Connect with us here.

-Aware Force Cybersecurity News • February 2020 b • Edition #89
+Aware Force Cybersecurity News • April 2021 a • Edition #117

-Original content © 2020 Aware Force LLC
+Original content © 2021 Aware Force LLC

 Aware Force is a registered trademark